 Student-teaching applications are reviewed by the teacher education faculty and approved for placement.
 Pre-service teachers are notified of the acceptance or non-acceptance for placement by letter.

 Pre-service teachers are placed according to their certification area(s) and major and minor.
-Each student-teacher will complete two student-teaching placements and the total student-teaching time will be a semester according to the public and private schools (approximately 18 weeks attendance total).
+Each student-teacher will complete two student-teaching placements and the total student-teaching time will be one semester according to the public and private schools (approximately 18 weeks attendance total).
 Placements are secured by the director of field experiences and announced near the end of the semester preceding student-teaching.

 The majority of placements are made within Brown County, with some ranging to within a 30-mile radius of the St. Norbert College campus.
 In rare cases, a placement may be farther away from campus.

 Student-teachers are not placed in schools where: